Catching the Nebular Needle in a Polluted Haystack: Line-emission Signatures from Population III-forming Pockets around Massive Galaxies at the End of Reionization: Results

 In this section we present our predictions for the nebular line emission arising from massive Pop~III-hosting halos.
 We begin by assessing the detectability of Pop~III stars in these systems using common spectral-hardness diagnostics, focusing on HeII (Section~\ref{sec:results_HeII}) and HI (Section~\ref{sec:results_HI}) line luminosities, and on the potential confusion arising from standard Pop~II populations.
 We then conclude by presenting the metal-line emission produced by enriched stellar populations in the same halos, to test the common assumption that these systems lie predominantly in a low-metallicity regime (Section~\ref{sec:results_OIII}).

-We note that here we maintain a specific focus on nebular-emission-line diagnostics, while leaving the discussion of the continuum (including other proposed spectral features of interest for Pop~III populations such as Balmer breaks, 2-photon emission and UV beta-slopes) to a future work.
-Therefore, we will only explicitly discuss line luminosities rather than equivalent widths (EWs), as commonly done in the literature.
-This is motivated by two arguments of both practical and methodological nature: (i) for several observed candidates \citep[e.g.][]{Nakajima_2025, Maiolino_2024, Maiolino_2026}, the continuum arising from the underlying stellar population has remained elusive, making EW estimates inherently more uncertain than direct line-flux measurements; (ii) we therefore focus on line luminosities, which represent a ``clean'' \texttt{Cloudy} output and do not require additional assumptions about the continuum contribution from $t_\star \geq 10$~Myr stellar populations, for which we only modeled intrinsic spectra without applying nebular corrections.
+We note that here we maintain a specific focus on nebular-emission-line diagnostics, while leaving the discussion of the continuum (including other proposed spectral features of interest for Pop~III populations such as Balmer breaks, 2-photon emission and UV $\beta$-slopes) to a future work.
+Therefore, we will only explicitly discuss the line luminosity emerging from the continuum (directly provided as a \texttt{Cloudy} output) rather than equivalent widths (EWs), as commonly done in the literature.
+This is motivated by two arguments of both practical and methodological nature: (i) for several observed candidates \citep[e.g.][]{Nakajima_2025, Maiolino_2024, Maiolino_2026, Ubler_2026}, the continuum arising from the underlying stellar population has remained elusive, making EW estimates inherently more uncertain than direct line-flux measurements; (ii) we therefore focus on line luminosities, which represent a ``clean'' \texttt{Cloudy} output and do not require additional assumptions about the continuum contribution from $t_\star \geq 10$~Myr stellar populations, for which we only modeled intrinsic spectra without applying nebular corrections.

+Furthermore, we note that all results presented in this paper have been collapsed in redshift, since we find no significant evolution in the HeII line emission properties of Pop~III-hosting halos across $6.5 \lesssim z \lesssim 9$.
+The redshift evolution of other optical emission-line diagnostics -- less dependent on the Pop~III component -- will be discussed in Graziani et al. in preparation.